laicc63/PrologConceptNet/README.md

   *for now, it is including only relations in English language

-  *it is ignoring additional information that has irregular formats
+  *it is ignoring rows having irregular formats

-  *it contains only relation between two English words/phrases, other data like source is filtered out
+  *it contains only relation between two English words/phrases, other data like source are filtered out

 The Prolog version of ConceptNet is parsed from the .csv format of the database